nashrahhaque/dsa-compliance-dbt/README.md

 at higher rates than the platform average.
 The 1.5x threshold is analogous to the EEOC 4/5ths rule applied to content enforcement rather than employment.

-Surfacing this in auditable, version-controlled dbt models means:
-1. It runs automatically every time new data is ingested
-2. It is testable (dbt tests validate the flags and severity classifications)
-3. It is explainable: the methodology note is embedded in every row of `mart_equity_audit`
-4. It creates an audit trail for DSA Article 34 systemic risk documentation

-**What overturn rates would add:**

-The public DSA report does not disclose category-level appeal outcomes.
-A production version would join to an internal case management source to surface per-category reversal rates.
-A category with a high removal rate *and* a high overturn rate is the strongest signal of systematic over-enforcement.

 ---